YC-Lammy/rusty-js/README.md

 # rusty-js
  a JIT Javascript Engine written in rust.
+It is an experiental enigine inspired by golang's insterface type.

 ## Overview